Rishabh-TFT/tftrepodoc/README.md

 These can include both:
 - technical requirements (for example, an account on a third party service, an amount of storage space, prior configuration of another feature)
-- prerequisite knowledge (for example, familiarity with certain GitHubb features, cloud technologies)
+- prerequisite knowledge (for example, familiarity with certain GitHub features, cloud technologies)

 Link each one to an appropriate place for more information.